Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 How do I check for AD/CVD duties on steel?

-Search the ITC AD/CVD database at usitc.gov/trade_remedy/731_702.htm using your steel product's HTS code.
+Search the ITC AD/CVD database at usitc.gov/trade_remedy/731_702_investigations.htm using your steel product's HTS code.
 AD/CVD orders are product-specific and producer-specific, so general tariff calculators cannot capture them.

 Which country has the lowest steel import tariffs?

-All countries face the same base rate of 60% (Section 122 + Section 232).
-The differences come from Section 301 (China only, +25%) and AD/CVD orders (varies by country and product).
+Most countries face the same base rate — 50% Section 232 on articles wholly of steel or 25% Section 232 on derivative steel products (Section 122 does not stack on the metal content) after the April 6, 2026 restructuring.
+The UK has a reduced 25% Section 232 arrangement.
+Beyond that, differences come from Section 301 (China only, +25%) and AD/CVD orders (varies by country and product).
 Countries without active AD/CVD orders on your specific product offer the lowest total rate.

 Tariff rates change fast.
 Stay ahead.